 - New York.
 Section 225.05 of the penal code says a person is guilty if "he...advances or profits" from gambling, but Section 225.00 clearly states that "advancing" and "profiting" are terms that apply to operators, not players.
 (Laws of NY)

 - Ohio.
-But it's against the law to be a pro player: "No person shall...engage in betting or in playing any scheme or game of chance as a substantial source of income or livelihood."
+But they legalized sports betting, to start in Jan.
+202. Also, it's against the law to be a pro player: "No person shall...engage in betting or in playing any scheme or game of chance as a substantial source of income or livelihood."
 (2915.02(A)(4))

 - Rhode Island.
 "Forms of gambling prohibited" speaks to operators, not players.
 (11-19-1)